-You are eligible for the Plan if you are a state officer or state employee and you:
+You are eligible for the Plan if you were a state office or state employee and you:

-- 1. Retire under a State of Florida retirement system or a state optional annuity or state retirement program or go on disability retirement under the State of Florida retirement system, as long as you were covered by the Plan at the time of your retirement and you begin receiving retirement benefits immediately after you retire, or maintained continuous coverage under the Plan from termination until receiving retirement benefits: or - 2.
-Retired before January 1, 1976, under any state retirement system and you are not eligible to receive any Social Security benefits.
+- 1. Retire under a State of Florida retirement system or a state optional annuity or state retirement program or go on disability retirement under the State of Florida retirement system, as long as you were covered under health and life insurance at the time of your retirement and you begin receiving retirement benefits immediately after you retire; or - 2.
+Retire under the Florida Retirement System Investment Plan, and you